ishita9988/EDA-on-Netflix-Dataset/README.md

 ## Insights

-* There are more movies than tv shows listed on netflix.
-70 % of the content contribute to the movies and the rest 30% contribite to the tv shows.
+* There are some missing values in director, cast and country column.

-* United States has the most number of tv shows and movies followed by India and then united kingdom
+* United States has the most number of tv shows and movies followed by india and united kingdom
+* There are more movies than tv shows.
+70% content is Movies and 30% Content is Tv-shows.

-* Most of the tv shows are for adults (18+)
+* Most of the movies and tv shows are for adults (18+)

-* Year 2018 marked the highest number of movies and tv shows release followed by 2017 and then 2019
+* Year 2018 marked the highest number of movies and tv shows release.Then it decreased may be because of Corona:

-* Duration of most of the movies are in the range of 90 to 100 minutes
+* Duration of most movies are in the range of 90 to 100 minutes

-* Dramas, International movies genre is the highest followed by Documentaries.
+* Dramas,international movies is the most prefered genre followed by Documentaries.
+* Majority of the directors made single Movie or TV Show on Netflix.